Geffreyvanderbos/_archiveblog/index.md

 ## My name is Geffrey van der Bos.
 I've been designing and guiding the development of software products for over 10 years.

-On this microblog, I share my thoughts on personal knowledge management, developing software products, and technology.
+On this microblog, I share my thoughts on personal knowledge management, software, and technology.

 Nowadays, I'm the software product owner at <a href="https://www.comecer.com/" title="Aseptic Processing and Containment Technologies.">Comecer</a>.
 A company that provides hardware and software to nuclear medicine facilities.